Money in Azerbaijan: A Tourist Guide to ATMs, Cards and Exchange

 I’ve got you covered!
 This article contains everything about withdrawing from an ATM, exchanging currency, and paying by card in Azerbaijan.

-Or if you can withdraw USD directly? (mostly discontinued or ATMs have no notes)
+Can you withdraw USD?Mostly discontinued or ATMs have no notes

 This is the full guide to money in Azerbaijan for tourists!